GrishinVL93/python_training/README.md

-# python_training
-Repository for course "Python for testers"
+# Repository for Python Training